codeforequity-at/botium-box-helm/botium-speech-processing/k8s/README.md

 ##k8s
  * call `make` to generate kubernetes files from using the helm chart per value file
- * for each value file there will be a generated/xxx directory
+ * for each value file there will be a generated/xxx directory with placeholders
+ * replace placeholders in a dir
- * the directory can be deployed for example with `kubectl apply -R -f generated/picotts`
+ * deploy it `kubectl apply -R -f generated/xxx`
- * and undeployed for example with `kubectl delete -R -f generated/picotts`
+ * undeploy it `kubectl delete -R -f generated/xxx`